Free cloud-based data analysis tool:

 Index 2: 8

-Our initial experience with inDrops runs on a NovaSeq indicate that we are having some trouble on the Index reads.
-However, we think we have identified the issue being that the NovaSeq runs of inDrops require that you recieve UN-TRIMMED Fastq files.
-Adapter trimming seems to be causing some loss of valid reads causeing you go only get 6 bp of some of the 8bp index read.
-However the un-trimmed fastq files does fix this issue.
+After several runs of inDrops libraries on the NovaSeq, we have identified that there are sometimes issues with NovaSeq data from using the standard adapter trimming options.
+The samples are sequencing fine, but inDrop runs on the NovaSeq require that you recieve UN-TRIMMED Fastq files.
+Adapter trimming seems to be causing some loss of valid reads causing you go only get 6 bp of some of the 8 bp index read as well as issues on Read 1.
+We have seen that Read 1 sometimes need adapter trimming to map well, but this needs to be done after Fastq generation.
 Please let us know if you experience any issues on a NovaSeq run so we can help troubleshoot and understand the issues for all inDrops users.

 - Full day or half day services are available.
 To qualify as a half day run, you must have 3 or fewer samples and be collecting no more than 15,000 cells in total.